-(Time to read this article is about 2 minutes)
+(Time to read this Blog is about 4 minutes)

 This year you could have lunch alone, or skip lunch altogether.
 But imagine what you could learn and accomplish if, just once or twice a week, you chose to have lunch with someone special.
 Someone who doesn’t normally have access to you.
 That special person could be any one of the following:

 1. An employee or a small group of employees.
 Do this on a regular basis with employees from various parts of your business, or department.
-Before the lunch make sure that you know what they do, if there have been challenges with them recently, if they’ve been promoted, or any training they’ve recently had.
-Then, at the lunch, first ‘thank’ them for being part of the Team and then, in a kindly way, ask them a few questions such as…
+Before the lunch make sure that you know what they do, if there have been challenges with them or their department recently, if they’ve been promoted, or any training they’ve recently had.
+Then, at the lunch, first ‘thank’ them for being part of the Team and then, in a kindly way, ask them a few questions from the following list…

 Assure them that if they have any thoughts about any of these subjects in the future, you’d like to hear them and then tell them how they can best do that.